Hosky125/HMI/README.md

-This respository contains all the code files used in this manuscript: "Introducing the Homo-Module Index (HMI) to Quantify Cross-Layer Modular Alignment in Multilayer Ecological Networks".
+This respository contains all the code files used in this manuscript: "Introducing the Homo-Module Index to Quantify Cross-Layer Modular Alignment in Multilayer Ecological Networks".

 ## Major functions
 ### **multilayer_module_partition (intra_data, inter_data, method, layer, iter, networktype, inter_links_type)**